Martin Flood

 Martin Flood is an Australian quiz show contestant who competed and won on the show Who Wants to Be a Millionaire?, and participated in the short-lived program The Master.
 Flood was an I.T. analyst for Westpac bank at the time of winning Millionaire.
 He lives in New South Wales and retired from working altogether six months after the big win.

 Harbouring an ambition to become a quiz champion, he studied general knowledge intensively for five years before appearing on the show, collecting information from trivia nights and also analysing past episodes of the show.

 Who Wants to Be a Millionaire?

 Flood was the second person to win the $1,000,000 major prize on the Australian version of Who Wants to Be a Millionaire?, after Rob Fulton.
-He won the prize on 14 November 2005 episode after being asked: "Who was never Time Magazine Man of the Year?"
-A - Adolf Hitler, B - Ayatollah Khomeini, C - Joseph Stalin or D - Mao Zedong.
-The answer was Mao Zedong.
+He won the prize on 14 November 2005 episode.
 He answered the question only after using his final lifeline, the 50/50.

 Flood was the last winner of the original incarnation of Who Wants to Be a Millionaire? in Australia.
 Six further contestants, who then appeared on the Hot Seat edition of the show, attempted to succeed him as Australia's Millionaire, and all six failed (the most recent of which was Kevin Short in 2013).
 That was until 2016 however, when Edwin Daly, a 67-year-old retiree from South Australia, managed to correctly answer the fifteenth and final question for the first time in almost 11 years.